roseengineering/vitamin-d/README.md

 The module uses pure functions for components.
 The components are also stateless.
 The current redux state is passed to them every time they are called.
-No this.setState stuff.
+So no this.state stuff.

 Lastly, the module moves the virtual dom generation code out of the main thread and into a web worker.
 The web worker contains all the components